franckvalot/opencell-website-test/content/platform/modules.md

     title: Customer care portal
   - contents:
       - content: >
-          Modern subscription businesses emphasize multi-channel service
-          options.
-Customers expect to be able to access and modify their information anytime, anywhere.
+          Modern subscription businesses emphasize multi-channel service options since customers expect to be able to access and modify their information anytime, anywhere.

-      - content: >
-          To facilitate this process, Opencell provides a customizable selfcare portal where customers can directly change; upgrade or downgrade subscriptions, subscribe to new offers, check payment status etc.
+          To facilitate this process, Opencell provides a customizable selfcare portal where customers can directly change, upgrade or downgrade subscriptions, subscribe to new offers, check payment status etc.

-      - content: >
-          Using our selfcare portal functionality for your recurring revenue business means you can probably avoid the hassle of using a third-party e-commerce system such as Magento or Drupal.
+          Using our selfcare portal means you can probably avoid the hassle of integrating with a third-party e-commerce system such as Magento or Drupal.
     title: Self care portal
 ---